lmc2179/lmc2179.github.io/drafts/time_series_metrics.md

 So we know that recently growth has been positive, and hasn't really been accelerating or decelerating. given that context, how do this month's numbers look? we'll answer

+H0 is that the most recent observation is from the same model that produced the last k

 is $y_{k+1}$ unusual compared to the set of similar points (ie, 12m)

 simulate forecasted PI dist, look at pctile